DarienBrito/TDMorph/README.md

 # TDMorph
-A repository with TDMorph Toolbox, a library for easy parametric exploration
+TDMorph Toolbox is a library for easy parametric exploration with nodes in the TouchDesigner platform.

+## Methods